streambased-io/streambased-demos/RAGworkshop/README.md

-# Hands on\!
+# Hands on!
 Using real time data in AI models

 ## Overview